 The median price in a particular neighborhood is generally regarded as the more useful of these two ways of looking at prices.
 That's because an average price can be significantly skewed by sales that are extremely high or extremely low.

-If you were looking at an area whose prices were reflected in the example above and you considered the average price, $498,000, you might decide it is out of your price range and look elsewhere.
-But that number is distorted because, while most of the houses sold in the low $100,000s, the two at the high end drastically changed the average.
+If you were looking at an area whose prices were reflected in the example above, and you considered the average price, $498,000, you might decide it is out of your price range and look elsewhere.
+But that number is distorted, because while most of the houses sold in the low $100,000s, the two at the high end drastically changed the average.
 If you remove those two seven-figure sales, the average is $164,000, which is still higher than the median but much closer to it than the other number.
 That's the effect that extremely expensive (or extremely low-priced) house sales have on average prices for an area.